threshold-continuity-alliance/calmoji/README.md

-# 🧿 Meetmoji Forge
+# 🧿 calmoji

 **The Ritual Calendar Crafter — Where Time Meets Glyph** *...and where your visual cortex takes over from your guilt-ridden monkey mind!*

 ---

-## 📖 What is Meetmoji Forge?
+## 📖 What is calmoji?

-**Meetmoji Forge** is a handcrafted calendaring ritual tool that generates `.ics` files for your academic year — complete with phase-based planning blocks and visually anchored, emoji-clock-coded meeting slots.
+**calmoji** is a handcrafted calendaring ritual tool that generates `.ics` files for your academic year — complete with phase-based planning blocks and visually anchored, emoji-clock-coded meeting slots.

 This is not a generic scheduling app.
 It is a **semantic time protocol**.